-Have you ever wondered why, in 2015, lung cancer is still such a deadly disease?
+Have you ever wondered why lung cancer is still such a deadly disease?
 You might not realize how common or deadly lung cancer is.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Lung cancer is the most commonly diagnosed cancer worldwide (excluding non-melanoma skin cancer), with 1.8 million cases in 2012.
+Lung cancer is the most commonly diagnosed cancer worldwide (excluding non-melanoma skin cancer), with 2.1 million new cases in 2018.
 Lung cancer also is the leading cause of cancer-related death in the United States and worldwide.

 It’s the leader by a lot.
-Lung cancer kills more Americans — 158,000– every year than the next three most common cancers — breast, colon and prostate — combined, according to the American Cancer Society.
+Lung cancer kills more Americans — around 143,000 — every year than the next three most common cancers — breast, colon and prostate — combined, according to the American Cancer Society.

 Lung cancer isn’t the No. 1 cancer killer simply because it’s common.
-It kills a disproportionately high percentage of the people it affects compared to other cancers.
+It kills a disproportionately high percentage of the people it affects compared with other cancers.

-The five-year survival rate for all patients with lung cancer is 17 percent — a statistic that has not changed significantly in decades.
+The five-year survival rate for all patients with lung cancer is 18% — a statistic that has not changed significantly in decades.

 So how is this lack of improvement possible?
 The number of deaths from breast cancer has fallen consistently since 1989.
 This is thanks to a combination of better treatments and early detection through screening mammography.
 The majority of breast cancers in the United States are now detected at a curable point of development, or stage.
 And improvements in post-operative treatments with chemotherapy and hormonal therapy have led to significant improvements in cure rates.

 Lung cancer is more difficult to diagnose.
 Because you can neither see nor feel your lungs, the main way lung cancer is diagnosed is when it causes symptoms such as a cough or pain.
 Unfortunately, symptoms usually only occur when the cancer has become too advanced to cure.